lashi-thendra/knight-adventure/README.md

 # Knight Adventure

-This is a simple game built using vanilla HTML, CSS, and JavaScript, along with some Bootstrap and jQuery.
-The objective of the game is to control a character that can run, jump, and attack.
-The character can be moved using the left and right arrow keys, while the D key is used to attack and the space bar is used to jump.
+Knight Adventure is a simple game created with HTML, CSS, JavaScript, jQuery, and Bootstrap.
+Control a character who can run, jump, and attack.
+Move left and right using the arrow keys, attack with the D key, and jump using the space bar.

-As you progress further in the game, you earn more points.
-Points can be gained by both progressing in the game and defeating creatures.
-The game features a scoring system to keep track of your achievements.

-The visuals of the game are enhanced by implementing character animations using single image elements.
-The game also includes animated GIFs for the enemies, adding more variety and visual interest.

-### Version
-1.0.0

-### How to Play
-1. Use the left arrow key to move the character to the left.
-2. Use the right arrow key to move the character to the right.
-3. Press the D key to attack enemies.
-4. Press the space bar to make the character jump.
+## Tech Stack

+- HTML
+- CSS
+- JavaScript
+- jQuery

+Enjoy your adventure in this classic game! 🎮

 ### Screenshots
 ![ss 1](screenshots/ss1.png)